niki4810/sDashboard/README.md

 ```

-### Chart Plot Click
+### Chart Plot Selection

-To register for a plot click event on a chart widget simply set a listener as follows
+To register for a plot selection event on a chart widget simply set a listener as follows

 ```javascript